 Like anchovies, sardines have a salty, briny flavor.
 However, their flavor is much less intense than anchovies, so they are a great alternative for dishes where you don’t want the fishy taste to overpower the other ingredients.
 You can use sardines in pasta dishes and as pizza toppings.

 Miso is a popular Japanese condiment made from fermented soybeans.
 You can get it in a variety of forms—as a sauce, in a powder, or in a paste.
-You can also choose between white or red miso, which differ in their fermentation methods.
+You can also choose between white or red miso, which differs in their fermentation methods.

 Like anchovies, miso has a salty, fermented taste.
 It can add complex flavors to a sauce, dressing, or stew without the overpowering fishy taste that anchovies have.
 Miso is also vegetarian and vegan-friendly, unlike anchovies, so you can serve it to accommodate dietary restrictions.
 Miso cannot replace anchovies on pizza and pasta.